 It is best to start an update by exporting all the attribute values that exist for an attribute.

-Within Salesforce DMP, navigate to Export → Export Type → Attribute Name.
-In the Upload & Export Tool screen, select Media Attribute as the Export Type.
-In the Attribute Name field, select the attribute for the values you wish to export.
+Within Audience Studio, navigate to Export → Export Type → Attribute Name.
+In the Export Type drop down, select the attribute you would like to update.

 2. Update Attributes